 “Super fine or oily hair can get weighed down by the conditioning agents in moisturizing masks,” says Michele Garofalo, a principal scientist at Dove.
 “Yet clay works by removing styling buildup and dead skin cells without stripping natural oils, which is why it’s a good option for this hair group.”

-Plus the formula is infused with minerals to add just the right amount of moisture.
+The formula is infused with minerals to add just the right amount of moisture.
 Simply apply the cream after shampooing from your hair’s mid-length to the ends, then leave it on for three to five minutes before rinsing.
-A win-win-win at only $5.

 This mask was first introduced in 2013, but it remains a bestseller thanks to the three natural ingredients that provide beyond amazing moisturizing benefits: avocado and olive oils (both filled with hydrating fatty acids) and lemon oil (which contains vitamin C to help with scalp dryness and flaking).
 Stylists have recommended this mask for years to add moisture back into the hair post-chemical treatments like coloring.

-The little sister to its more expensive and well-known mask sibling, the Leonor Greyl Paris Masque Quintessence, this nourishing cream tames frizz and conditions hair thanks to an infusion of plant oils, including an orchid extract which makes strands easier to style.
-Hair strengthening jojoba and colza oils, silk proteins, and wheat ceramides round out the five-star ingredient list.
+The affordable little sister to its well-known mask sibling, the Leonor Greyl Paris Masque Quintessence, this nourishing cream tames frizz and conditions hair thanks to an infusion of plant oils, including an orchid extract which makes strands easier to style.
+Hair strengthening jojoba and colza oils, silk proteins and wheat ceramides round out the five-star ingredient list.
 Because it’s not super thick, you can use it as your everyday conditioner, or if you’ve got overly dry or coarse hair, apply it weekly as an intensive treatment for twenty minutes before shampooing.